 In bright daylight, even Natural Choice will look pretty darn white.

-I just did a complete review of Behr’s Diamonds Therapy, which has an LRV of 80, and was shocked to see the sample looking straight white in my home.
+I just did a profile on Behr’s Diamonds Therapy, which has an LRV of 80, and was shocked to see the swatch looking straight white in my home.

 I cruised all over Instagram to share some inspo with you, but I ran into problems.
 Natural Choice is pretty hard to find, and when I did find it, it was often a color “similar to Natural Choice” and it just didn’t look right.